galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 1. Launch Eclipse.
 2. Choose *Help > Install New Software* from the main menu.
-3. Select ```https://p2.galasa.dev/``` in the *Work with* field to check wether a new version of Galasa is available.
+3. Select `https://p2.galasa.dev/` in the _Work with_ field to check whether a new version of Galasa is available.
 4. If a new version is available, tick the *Galasa* box in the main panel, ensuring that *Galasa* and all child elements are ticked.
 5. Follow the prompts to download and install the new version of Galasa.
 Eclipse restarts and the latest version is installed.

 ## Upgrading existing tests

-If you have a pre-built version of tests that were created against an earlier version of Galasa in your local Maven repository, you need to rebuild those test projects and any associated Managers after ugprading, so that the pom.xml files of those tests and Managers specify the new version of Galasa.
+If you have a pre-built version of tests that were created against an earlier version of Galasa in your local repository, you need to rebuild those test projects and any associated Managers after ugprading, so that the pom.xml files of those tests and Managers specify the new version of Galasa.

 A simple way to do this is to complete the following steps: